 As the Director of IT and Service Delivery, Peter develops the CAO’s IT strategic roadmap and is responsible for strengthening the CAO’s IT infrastructure and web-based services.

 Peter has a wealth of experience and knowledge delivering innovative and creative solutions to align business needs with IT strategy and planning.
 He has over 15 years of experience in initiating and designing long-term web-based Electronic Service Delivery Strategy to deliver customer relationship management (CRM) business solutions.

 Peter holds a MBA from the University of Western Ontario, a Bachelor of Administrative Studies from York University, a Diploma of Technology in Computer Information System and Operations Management from the British Columbia Institute of Technology, along with several technical designations.

-Emilee is the Manager, Office of the CEO and Board Governance, responsible for providing strategic and operational support to the organization.
+Emilee is the Manager, Strategic Initatives and Governance, responsible for providing strategic and operational support to the organization.

 Prior to joining the CAO, she worked in both government and the financial services sector.
 Most recently, Emilee held a similar role managing the office of the CEO for a national industry association.
 She has a strong background in public relations and corporate planning.